 Not necessarily.
 In professional investing, there is a concept known as cash carry.
 It is the cash flow requirements necessary to support a particular debt or obligation.
 Cash carry essentially makes it easier to use your margin purchasing power to finance the acquisition of those shares without introducing a large amount of risk.
 There are typically three important ingredients to making the concept of cash carry work for you.
 Let's examine each.

-The Stock (or Other Asset) Should Generate Large Amounts of Cash Relative to Cost
+The Stock Should Generate Large Amounts of Cash Relative to Cost

 Caution!
 This is Not an Appropriate Technique for Most Investors!